djangofan/junit-suite-order/README.md

 JUnitSuiteCallOrder
 ===================
+This project uses the Gradle build system.
+See the build.gradle file for details on the defined test tasks.

 This project is an example of running 3 test classes as a suite in parallel using 3 different methods: